SK-Hardwired/xavc_rtmd2srt/README.md

 - Focusing distance (for ILCE models, FDR-AX700; N/A for DSC-RX models)
 - Focusing mode (Manual, Autofocus)
 - Exposure mode (Auto/A/S/M)
-- Capture Gamma / ColorSpace
+- Capture Gamma / ColorSpace (looks like it is fixed on first frame; meta-data not changed if Picture Profile changed on camera during recording)
+- recording date and time in YYYY/MM/DD HH/MM/SS format as it is set in camera settings (output disabled yet)
+- timecode (N/A for models w/o timecode fieature; output not implemented yet)

+TO DO:
+- implement command line arguments parameters to customize what meta-data to output

 Windows x64 executable available (see zip file in files list).
 Usage: as any console app, accepts 1 argument (full video file path or just file name if in the same folder)
 Example: **x_rtmd2srt.exe D:\Video\C0035.MP4**

-Note: Works well with Sony ILCE-9/7RM3/7M3, DSC-RX10M4, FDR-AX700, ILCE-6000, ILCE-6500 videos.
+Note: Works well with Sony ILCE-9/7RM3/7M3, DSC-RX10M4, FDR-AX700, ILCE-6000, ILCE-5100 videos.
 Limited compatibility with ActionCam videos - works well if no GPS data captured.

 Written in: Python 2.7x, no external libraries